couchbaselabs/cbgb/docs/features.md

 number of accounts per host, allowing hosting operators to squeeze as many tenants as they can onto a single host.

-Can we reach 1M buckets per server?

-(2013/02/14 performance - 101 buckets of 1024 vbuckets each requires
-20% cpu utilization.)

 # Done features

 ## Append-only, recovery-oriented file format